Glossary December 12, 2024

 • Clash Detection.

-The development and simulation make the entire construction process more manageable by helping project managers apply different conditions and events to their model, and thus creating predictions about various topics like energy efficiency or the optimal construction material, and so on.
+Development and Simulation make the entire construction process more manageable by helping project managers apply different conditions and events to their model, and thus creating predictions about various topics like energy efficiency or the optimal construction material, and so on.

 You can learn much more about how BIM changed the construction industry by taking one of many online courses on the topic of BIM.
 This particular course, for example, is free and offers six weeks of education on this topic.